All work

 Projected impact

-This is not an edge case.
-The same orchestration gap appears across thousands of similar interactions.
+This isn't an edge case.
+The same orchestration gap shows up across thousands of similar interactions.
 The architecture generalizes.

 About these projections